Modeling Higher-Order Interactions in Sparse and Heavy-Tailed Neural Population Activity: Introduction

 The paper is organized as follows.
-In the following section (Section \ref{SECTION_HOMOGENEOUS_POPULATION}), we describe a probability mass function (PMF) of $(0,1)$ binary patterns using the exponential family distribution, assuming homogeneity over the neurons, and construct a population-count histogram, a distribution of the total activity in the population.
-We provide sufficient conditions that make a distribution widespread with its peak at a population spike count of zero in the limit of an infinite number of neurons.
-Section \ref{SECTION_ALTERNATING_SHRINKING_MODEL} introduces our alternating shrinking higher-order interaction models, whose corresponding probability density functions (PDFs) become widespread and remain sparse in the limit of a large number of neurons.
-Then in Section \ref{SECTION_ENTROPY_DOMINATED_CASE}, we present the scenario when entropy in the PMF dominates in a large number of neurons, which hinders the widespread property.
-We conclude with a discussion in Section \ref{SECTION_DISCUSSION}.
+In Section \ref{SECTION_HOMOGENEOUS_POPULATION}, we describe a probability function of $(0,1)$ binary patterns using the exponential family distribution, assuming homogeneity over the neurons, and construct a population-count histogram, a distribution of the total activity in the population.
+We provide sufficient conditions that make a distribution widespread with its peak at a population spike count of zero in the limit of a large number of neurons.
+In this section, we additionally formalize the heavy-tailedness of a sparse and compactly supported distribution.
+In Section \ref{SECTION_ENTROPY_DOMINATED_CASE}, we show how a common scenario for homogeneous MaxEnt models leads to the widespread property being hindered due to entropy domination in the PMF for a large number of neurons.
+Then, in Section \ref{SECTION_ALTERNATING_SHRINKING_MODEL}, we introduce our alternating shrinking higher-order interaction models, whose probability densities become widespread and remain sparse in the limit of a large number of neurons.
+In this section, we fit the proposed models to the spiking activity of in vitro neurons and evaluate the predictive performance of the proposed models against alternatives.
+We also provide a perspective on these models from the viewpoint of recurrent neural networks with extended nonlinearity and summarize their key statistical properties.
+Finally, we conclude with a discussion in Section \ref{SECTION_DISCUSSION}.